Currently set to Index

 Are you willing to risk this investment on something with so many variables?

-Amazon FBA works as long as you can avoid these common mistakes.
-And be persistent with it, even when you make mistakes or you have a product launch that doesn't succeed.
+According to Jungle Scout, Amazon FBA success rate is a decent 15% make $6,000 to $25,000 per month in net profit.
+And 5% made more than $25K per month.
+You can raise your Amazon FBA business success as long as you can avoid these common mistakes.
+Also, be persistent with it, even when you make mistakes or you have a product launch that doesn't succeed.
 Most successful sellers admit they had 2-3 product launch failures before they succeeded.
 But for those that stick with the Amazon FBA business for 2 years or more.
 They all eventually seem to find success.

 Local lead generation is another dominant business model that we believe is one of the best opportunity to make actual income online, perhaps less saturated than Amazon.
 For some people, it may be a better fit than Amazon FBA.